 Following review and compilation of CPT Advisors’ comments, AMA staff prepares an agenda item that includes the application, compiled CPT Advisor comments and a ballot for decision by the CPT Editorial Panel.
 Once the panel has taken an action and preliminarily approved the minutes of the meeting, AMA staff informs the applicant of the outcome.

-The panel actions on an agenda item can result in 1 of 4 outcomes:
+The panel actions (PDF) on an agenda item can result in 1 of 4 outcomes:

 - Addition of a new code or revision of existing nomenclature, in which case the change would appear in a forthcoming volume of CPT